getsentry/sentry-docs/src/collections/_documentation/clients/go/index.md

 ---

 {% capture __alert_content -%}
-The Go SDK is maintained and supported by Sentry but currently under development.
+The Sentry Go SDK is maintained and supported by Sentry but currently under development.
 Learn more about the project on [GitHub](https://github.com/getsentry/raven-go).
 {%- endcapture -%}
 {%- include components/alert.html
   level="warning"